conleym/mac-setup/README.md

 # Ansible macOS setup

 Tested on Catalina.
 Requires python3.
+Only supports intel macs for now.

 ## Prerequisites